Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Skills:

-- Strong communication and interpersonal skills
+- Communication and interpersonal skills that are strong

-- Proficient proficient Microsoft Office Suite
+- Expert with Microsoft Office Suite

 References:

-How to Create a Resume If You’re Not Experienced
+How to write a resume If You’re Not Experienced

 Qualifications Summary: